Frequently Asked Questions

 • Make periodic transfers of resources, based on demonstrated performance.

-• A charity must maintain a record of steps taken to direct and control the use of its resources, as part of its books and records, to allow the
+• A charity must maintain a record of steps taken to direct and control the use of its resources, as part of its books and records, to allow the CRA to verify that all of the charity’s resources have been used for its own activities.

 When are the next application deadlines?